What is Carnival Cruise’s Circle C?

 Tip – Point out to your teens the phones on the walls throughout the ship.
 They can use these to call your stateroom.

-There was one right outside the Circle C room on the Carnival Dream.
 To call your stateroom from any of these phones simply dial your room number.

 As mentioned, activities and procedures can and will change sailing to sailing and ship to ship but hopefully this gives you an idea of what you can expect at Carnival Cruise Line’s Circle C.

-For those with older teens Carnival cruise Club O2 is the free program for teens ages 15-17.
+For those with older teens Carnival Cruise Club O2 is the free program for teens ages 15-17.
 Carnival Club O2 is available on all of Carnival’s ships and is included in your cruise fare.

 Happy cruising!